Past Speakers & Workshops

-We host internationally-known guest speakers throughout the year.
+We host internationally-known guest speakers for workshops each spring and fall.
 Sign up for our newsletter so you won’t miss any of these great events!

 Designed for wellness professionals, this one-day workshop—led by author and trauma specialist, David Treleaven, PhD—will equip you with the tools you need to offer mindfulness in a safe, effective, trauma-sensitive way.